• Skip to main content

 Serving suggestions

-This beetroot chutney tastes delicious with Thanksgiving/Christmas leftover turkey, chicken or ham.
+This homemade beet chutney tastes delicious with Thanksgiving/Christmas leftover turkey, chicken or ham.
 I love it with a turkey salad sandwich or turkey potato patties!
-You could also enjoy it with cheddar or goat's cheese on crackers or with bread.
+You can also enjoy it with cheddar, camembert or goat's cheese on crackers or with bread.

 It also makes an ideal edible Christmas gift!